parkinsons-toolkit/app-content/pages-content/treatments-and-therapies/who-may-be-involved.md

 This section explains the roles of professionals you might come across.
 The individuals listed below may work in GP surgeries, community services, or hospitals.
 You may also meet students training in these professions; they work under the supervision of fully qualified staff.
 Many workplaces use colour-coded uniforms to indicate roles.
 If you're unsure who someone is, just ask.
 You’ll find extra information below each role to help you learn more.

 ### Dietitians
 - Healthcare professionals that are trained in the science and everyday management of nutrition.
 - They use the most up-to-date public health and scientific research on food, health and disease.
 They translate this into practical guidance to enable people to make appropriate lifestyle and food choices.
 - They must be registered with the _Health and Care Professions Council (HCPC)_ to work as a dietician in the UK.

-Please note a _nutritionist_ is not the same as a _dietitian_ (though some nutritionists are registered dietitians).
+Note a _nutritionist_ is not the same as a _dietitian_ (though some nutritionists are registered dietitians).
 A qualified nutritionist will have knowledge about nutrition.
 However, they may not be trained to give individual dietary advice to people with medical conditions.
 Nutritionists are not legally required to be registered as above, though many are on voluntary registers.

 ### Doctors
 - Must be registered with the _General Medical Council (GMC)_ to practice in the UK.
 They are required to maintain their knowledge and skill.